MontyHarper/TARDIS-Calendar/README.md

 - Some BEST PRACTICES
     - Name calendars with the User's name plus the type of event, for example: "Joanie-Medical".
     - Name calendars with the source of their events, for example: "Joanie-Special-From-Jack".
-    - Certain calendar colors will show up better than others; yellow is a poor choice.
+    - Event icons are calendar colors with yellow backgrounds, so yellow is a poor choice for a calendar color.
     - Give each event a one or two word title with a short description in the "Notes" field.
 - Changes made in a connected Apple calendar will automatically appear on the user's TARDIS Calendar.
 - For changes to appear instantly, a caregiver can adjust the Apple Calendar settings.
 Go to Calendar/Settings/Accounts and set "Refresh Calendars" to “Every Minute.”